The British Racing School runs an Apprenticeship programme in Racehorse Care which is open to absolute beginners! What’s the catch?

 There isn’t one, as long as you are an EU citizen* aged 16 – 22 years old and are physically fit then we will invite you to the School for an interview.
 If you prove to us you have what it takes you will be accepted onto a 14 week pre-apprenticeship programme.
 Successful completion, at the required standard, of the pre-apprenticeship course leads to a full- time paid job in the horseracing industry where we support you in completing your Apprenticeship.
-If you meet certain eligibility criteria even your accommodation and meals can be offered free of charge.

 The British Racing School is a registered training provider and therefore you can continue your education with us when you leave School and you will be satisfying Government requirements to stay in education or training until you are 18.